jakob-bagterp/browserist/docs/user-guide/download-files.md

     browser.click.download("//xpath/to/button", await_download=True, expected_file_name="file.zip")
 ```

-### `click.download_and_get_file_path()`
+### Get Path to Downloaded File
-Use this method to download a file and get its file path once the download is complete.
+Use the `click.download_and_get_file_path()` method to download a file and get its file path once the download is complete.
 As downloads are automatically handled by the browser, this is useful if you don't know the file name beforehand.
 Example

 ```python title="" linenums="1"
 from browserist import Browser